pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 - we need to decide what to do when one dimension has one or more index(es) but none support alignment
   - either we raise or we fail back (silently) to alignment based on dimension size
 - for inexact alignment, the tolerance threshold might be given when building the index and/or when performing the alignment
 - are there cases where we want a specific index to perform alignment and another index to perform selection?
-It would be tricky to support that unless we allow multiple indexes per coordinate.
-Alternatively, underlying indexes could be picked internally in a "meta" index for one operation or another, although the risk is to eventually have to deal with an explosion of index wrapper classes with different meta indexes for each combination that we'd like to use.
+  - it would be tricky to support that unless we allow multiple indexes per coordinate
+  - alternatively, underlying indexes could be picked internally in a "meta" index for one operation or another, although the risk is to eventually have to deal with an explosion of index wrapper classes with different meta indexes for each combination that we'd like to use.

 ### 2.7 Using indexes for other purposes